joed7/Creational-design-patterns/factorymethod.md

 	}
 ```

-ModifiedNYPizzaStore provides the implmentation of the factory method
+ModifiedNYPizzaStore provides the implementation of the factory method

 ```
 	@Override